 The Social Apps Lab at CITRIS was created by James Holston (Anthropology) and Greg Niemeyer (Art Practice and New Media Studies), both professors at the University of California, Berkeley.
 The Lab engages social science – especially anthropological investigation – computer science, and aspects of gameplay to identify urban social problems that mobile and web applications can productively address by reformulating the terms of democratic assembly and civic action.
 Its objective is both to study this potential critically and to produce apps that generate new opportunities for users to rethink and re-enact their citizenship.

 The Social Apps Lab develops initiatives in research, teaching, and software design.
-During the recent period, it has focused on designing apps for health, urban infrastructure, participatory citizenship, and social engagement.
+Recently, it has focused on designing apps for health, urban infrastructure, participatory citizenship, and social engagement.
 It is supported at UC Berkeley by CITRIS and the Division of Social Sciences and receives external funding for its projects from such sponsors as the UBS Optimus Foundation, the Bill and Melinda Gates Foundation, and the Carlos Slim Institute for Health.
-Its activities bring into active collaboration people, research, and product design from the humanities, social sciences, and engineering, providing interdisciplinary opportunities for undergraduate and graduate students, postdocs, visiting scholars, and affiliated faculty.
+Its activities bring into active collaboration people, research, and product design from the humanities, social sciences, and engineering and provides interdisciplinary opportunities for undergraduate and graduate students, postdocs, visiting scholars, and affiliated faculty.

 A basic premise of the Lab is to create a research loop in urban detection, that is, to develop urban research that inspires the design of apps that, in turn, require players to investigate the city to solve app challenges.
 Thus, the Lab designs urban detection applications with game components that, for example, get players to explore their cities on foot, identify and eliminate pollutants and disease vectors, propose new uses for abandoned urban infrastructure, denounce institutional racism, and travel the historical layerings of time and space at specific urban sites.
 A second premise of the Lab’s research is that such app-driven explorations must have both practical and critical results: if they get people to exercise by walking, they do so in modes that challenge them to re-evaluate their assumptions and routines of city life.
 A third research premise is that players generate many kinds of scientifically significant data during app-play that reveal meaningful patterns of behavior, describe significant environmental conditions, and engage important ethical and political questions about the monitoring and use of signature digital data.